-On view October 2, 2020 through April 5, 2021, Bochner Boetti Fontana features paintings, sculptures, and installations, including works from Bochner’s personal archive, as well as major international loans.
-The exhibition is presented with the support of the Archivio Alighiero Boetti and Fondazione Lucio Fontana, and is accompanied by a catalog, featuring contributions from Bochner and Magazzino’s 2019-20 Scholar-in-Residence Tenley Bick, who is also Assistant Professor of Global Contemporary Art at Florida State University.
+The exhibition was presented with the support of the Archivio Alighiero Boetti and Fondazione Lucio Fontana, and was accompanied by a catalog, featuring contributions from Bochner and Magazzino’s 2019-2020 Scholar-in-Residence Tenley Bick, Assistant Professor of Global Contemporary Art at Florida State University.

-Bochner and Bick will connect for a conversation to be presented digitally over Magazzino da Casa, the museum’s online platform for digital content.
-The two will discuss Bochner’s practice from the 1960s to the present, with a focus on his long-term interest in the work of postwar Italian art, transatlantic resonances in art of the 1960s, and the impact of his personal experiences in Italy throughout the decades.
-Details on how to access this conversation will be released later.
+Bochner and Bick were joined in conversation, presented digitally over Magazzino da Casa, the museum’s online platform for digital content.
+The two discussed Bochner’s practice from the 1960s to the present, with a focus on his long-term interest in the work of postwar Italian art, transatlantic resonances in art of the 1960s, and the impact of his personal experiences in Italy throughout the decades.

-As part of Magazzino da Casa, Magazzino also commissioned a short film by Domenico Palma, which provides a behind-the-scenes look into the exhibition.
-The film features interviews with Mel Bochner, Magazzino Co-founder Nancy Olnick, and eminent art historians Bruno Corà and Laura Cherubini.
+As part of Magazzino da Casa, Magazzino also commissioned a short film by Domenico Palma, which provided a behind-the-scenes look into the exhibition.
+The film featured interviews with Mel Bochner, Magazzino Co-founder Nancy Olnick, and eminent art historians Bruno Corà and Laura Cherubini.
 The film can be viewed at this link.

 “We are incredibly honored to be working with Mel Bochner to curate this special exhibition that explores key tenets of his practice in tandem with those of Alighiero Boetti and Lucio Fontana,” said Magazzino Director Vittorio Calabrese.
 “The exhibition marks the first time that an American artist will be shown in our galleries and speaks to the central theme of our 2020 season, which reveals the international resonances of postwar and contemporary Italian art within a broader global perspective.”